Alirsni/DailyReports/README.md

 ## Conclusion
-some parts are hard to design
+slider had some problems but is near to be done
 ا